 In a single year in Pennsylvania, there were 469 hospital discharges from dog bite injuries.
 The Pennsylvania Department of Health states that 46% of school children had been bitten by a dog by the time they reached the 12th grade.
 This is an alarming dog bite statistic.
 According to the CDC, about 60% of dog bite fatalities are among children under the age of 10.
-Dog bite injuries can be severe.
-If you or your child has been severely injured in a dog attack, let Handler, Henning & Rosenberg LLP handle your case.
+This year, emergency rooms will treat 386,000 dog bite victims, leaving thousands with massive hospital bills, severe infections, and lasting emotional trauma.

 Call (888) 498-3023 to begin a free case evaluation with our firm.
 We are available 24/7!

-- Severe Injuries: These result in broken bones or severe lacerations that require stitches / surgery.
+- Severe Bites: These result in broken bones or severe lacerations that require stitches / surgery.

-- Non-Severe Injuries: These are defined as injuries that required minimal medical expenses.
+- Non-Severe Bites: These are defined as injuries that required minimal medical expenses.

 You may be able to file a claim against the dog owner's homeowner's insurance if the bite took place on his or her property.
 Our animal attack lawyers have filed thousands of insurance claims, and we are more than happy to investigate whether you are entitled to sue under the dog owner's insurance policy.
 When a dog owner is a tenant on another's property, the landlord may also be held responsible.